-I am a postdoctoral researcher at the Zuse Institute Berlin, in the AI in Society, Science, and Technology department, working with the Mathematical Optimization Methods and Interactive Optimization and Learning groups.
-I am associated to the MODAL-SynLab project and a member of the MATH+ Berlin Mathematics Research Center.
+I am a researcher at the Zuse Institute Berlin, in the AI in Society, Science, and Technology department, working with the Mathematical Optimization Methods and Interactive Optimization and Learning groups.
+I am associated with the MODAL-SynLab project and a member of the MATH+ Berlin Mathematics Research Center.

 I am interested in the theory, methods, and computation in mathematical optimization, trying to find the provably best solution to a given problem.
 Slightly more specifically, I have been interested in structured constrained optimization in various settings (see below for a list of topics).
 Those include solution methods and software in MI(N)LP and convex optimization and in particular the SCIP framework and Frank-Wolfe related approaches.

 Joint PhD, Applied Mathematics & Computer Science, 2017-2020

 Polytechnique Montreal, INRIA, Centrale Lille, GERAD

 Joint Bachelor & Master of Science in Process Engineering, 2011-2016

 University of Technology of Compiègne (UTC), France

 Exchange program, applied mathematics, computer science & industrial engineering, 2015